Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 ><p>"I want to be able to connect with my users if they have any questions or would like to talk about adding additional content"</P>

 ### User Requirements and Expectations ###

+**Requirements:**
+* Navigate the website using the navbar.
+* Be provided with information on various locations.
+* Content displayed in a visually appealing manor.
+* Having a working contact form with radio buttons.